coinbase/multisig-tool/README.md

 ### Running

-You can download this tool and run it locally or use our hosted version at https://coinbase.github.io/multisig-tool.

-#### Running locally

-If you wish to run the tool locally, you need to do it through a local web server.
+Download this tool and run it locally.
+You will need to do it through a local web server.
 The easiest way to do that is by running:

     make run

-This is because we use Web Workers for decrypting your BIP38 encrypted shared key seed, and Web Workers are not permitted to run through the `file:///` protocol.
+The tool uses Web Workers for decrypting your BIP38 encrypted shared key seed, and Web Workers are not permitted to run through the `file:///` protocol.

 Another alternative is to run Chrome with the `--allow-access-from-files` parameter.